[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 About the Author

 Byron Sakha is a qualified Master Coach, Speaker, and Trainer who works with individuals and businesses to help them remove the roadblocks that are holding them back from achieving their highest vision of success.
 He specialises in a number of disciplines, including leadership, sales, business development, personal empowerment, relationships, health, and wellbeing.
 Byron’s mission is to inspire and empower his clients by providing the tools and strategies for creating positive, lasting change.
 For more content from Byron, follow him on Instagram.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.